nnarain/devboard-factory/docs/src/brkcan01.md

 # BRKCAN01

-This is an ESP32-C3-MINI based dev board.
-It uses the Adafruit feather form factor.
+This is an SN65HVD232 CAN transceiver breakout

 {{#find brkcan01-3d}}